syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 # Legend in WinUI Funnel Chart (SfFunnelChart)

-The legend contains list of chart series/data points in chart.
-The information provided in each legend item helps to identify the corresponding data series in chart.
+The legend contains list of series data points in the chart.
+The information provided in each legend item helps to identify the corresponding data series in the chart.

 The following code example shows how to enable legend in chart.